-The Appellate Division represents OPD clients in direct appeals from the circuit courts to the Court of Special Appeals of Maryland in criminal cases, juvenile delinquency cases, and child access (CINA/TPR) cases.
-If the Court of Appeals of Maryland or the United States Supreme Court grants further review, the Appellate Division will represent clients there as well.
+The Appellate Division represents OPD clients in direct appeals from the circuit courts to the Appellate Court of Maryland in criminal cases, juvenile delinquency cases, and child access (CINA/TPR) cases.
+If the Supreme Court of Maryland or the United States Supreme Court grants further review, the Appellate Division will represent clients there as well.

 WHO WE ARE

 If you were originally tried in the circuit court and were found guilty by a judge or jury, you have the right to appeal to the Appellate Court of Maryland.
 To appeal, you must file a Notice of Appeal in the circuit court within 30 days of your sentencing.
 You should contact your trial attorney to file this notice for you.
 If you did not have an attorney, you may file your own notice of appeal (a template can be found here).
 After a notice of appeal has been filed, please contact us to be assigned an attorney for the appeal.

 If you pled guilty or violated your probation, you do not have a right to appeal but you may file an Application for Leave to Appeal.
 The application must be filed in the circuit court within 30 days of your sentencing and must provide reasons why the appeals court should permit you to appeal.
 Please contact your attorney about this option.

 If you were found guilty or in violation of probation in the district court, you may appeal to the circuit court.
 Please contact your district court attorney for further information.